Racial Bias in Jury Selection

 IAI.set_display_label!(lnr, "Strike")

-The resulting tree has identified five subgroups of jurors that have similar probabilities of being struck by the State.
+The resulting tree has identified seven subgroups of jurors that have similar probabilities of being struck by the State.
 Importantly, these subgroups are defined without considering the race of the juror.
 For example, node 2 contains jurors that have been accused of a crime in the past, who understandably have a very high strike rate of 93%.

 Next, we test if there is a significant difference in strike rate between black and non-black jurors in each subgroup using Fisher's Exact Test.